Class 10 SELINA Solutions Biology Chapter 14 - Human Evolution

 (b) Vestigial organs: Vestigial organs are those organs that have ceased to be of any use to the possessor but still persist generation after generation in a reduced form.

-(c) Speciation: Speciation is a process of origin of new species by gradual modification.
+(c) Speciation: Origin of new species by gradual modification is called speciation.

 Solution C.2